AustinCrouch296/SOCAutomationLab/README.md

 ### Install TheHive
 You can choose to either set this up in the cloud, or on a virtual machine:
 #### Option 1.
 Virtual Machine:
-Use Ubuntu 22.04 and follow this [guide](https://github.com/MyDFIR/SOC-Automation-Project/blob/main/TheHive-Install-Instructions) to download TheHive & pre-requisites.
+Use Ubuntu 22.04 and follow this <a href="/TheHive-Install-Guide">guide</a> to download TheHive & pre-requisites.

 #### Option 2.
 In the Cloud (Digital Ocean):
 Create a new Droplet (cloud server)